Sharlin5/cypressMastery/README.md

 ```

 ## Running the Tests 🏃‍♂️
-- We have spec file (a Test Code/File) Login feature, and they can be run in both headless and headed modes.
+- We have spec file (a Test Code/File) and they can be run in both headless and headed modes.

 ### Headless Mode 🧑‍💻 (Without Browser UI)